Congress grass scientifically known as Parthenium Hysterophorus, a native of West Indies and Tropical America, has established itself all over India

 Soil erosion is a gradual process that depletes soil organic carbon, adversely affecting soil quality.
 It is the primary cause behind 78.6 per cent of the total degraded land in India.
 Enhancing soil organic carbon in soils may prove the most effective method to maintain soil quality.

 New Delhi, June 7 (G’nY News Service): Despite being a major source of survival, be it physical, spiritual or economical, the mainstream media do not adequately address the importance of biodiversity conservation.
-Media is considered as the crux in spreading constructive agendas and can help in sustaining rapid development and environmental conservation side-by-side.
-In the ‘Biodiversity Connect Media Workshops’ organized by the Centre for Environment Communication (CEC), the keynote address...
+Mainstream media is considered as the crux in spreading constructive agendas and can help in sustaining rapid development and environmental conservation side-by-side. https://www.geographyandyou.com/science/oceans/lost-lagoons-india-threat/ In the ‘Biodiversity Connect Media Workshops’...

 Discovery of new species have aided the understanding of future probabilities.
 It has been analysed that these newly discovered species are habitants of the few desolate forests that may be home to a diverse groups of medicinal and natural antidotes.